Mexican Revolution: Huerta regime and civil war: February 1913 – July 1914

 Madero's "martyrdom accomplished what he was unable to do while alive: unite all the revolutionists under one banner."
 Within 16 months, revolutionary armies defeated the Federal Army and the Huerta regime fell.
 Like Porfirio Díaz, Huerta went into exile.
 The Federal Army was disbanded, leaving only revolutionary military forces.

 Upon taking power, Huerta had moved swiftly to consolidate his hold in the North, having learned the lesson from Díaz's fall that the north was a crucial region to hold.
 Within a month of the coup, rebellions began to spread throughout Mexico, most prominently led by the governor of the state of Coahuila, Venustiano Carranza, along with Pablo González.
 Huerta expected state governors to fall into line with the new government.
 But Carranza and Abraham González, Governor of Chihuahua did not.
 Carranza issued the Plan of Guadalupe, a strictly political plan to reject the legitimacy of the Huerta government, and called on revolutionaries to take up arms.
 Revolutionaries who had brought Madero to power only to be dismissed in favor of the Federal Army eagerly responded to the call, most prominently Pancho Villa.
 Alvaro Obregón of Sonora, a successful rancher and businessman who had not participated in the Madero revolution, now joined the revolutionary forces in the north, the Constitutionalist Army under the Primer Jefe ("First Chief") Venustiano Carranza.
 Huerta had Governor González arrested and murdered, for fear he would foment rebellion.
 When northern General Pancho Villa became governor of Chihuahua in 1914, following the defeat of Huerta, he located González's bones and had them reburied with full honors.
 In Morelos, Emiliano Zapata continued his rebellion under the Plan of Ayala (while expunging the name of counter-revolutionary Pascual Orozco from it), calling for the expropriation of land and redistribution to peasants.
 Huerta offered peace to Zapata, who rejected it.
 The Huerta government was thus challenged by revolutionary forces in the north of Mexico and the strategic state of Morelos, just south of the capital.

 Huerta's presidency is usually characterized as a dictatorship.
 From the point of view of revolutionaries at the time and the construction of historical memory of the Revolution, it is without any positive aspects.
 "Despite recent attempts to portray Victoriano Huerta as a reformer, there is little question that he was a self-serving dictator."
-There are few biographies of Huerta, but one strongly asserts that Huerta should not be labeled simply as a counter-revolutionary, arguing that his regime consisted of two distinct periods: from the coup in February 1913 up to October 1913.
-During that time he attempted to legitimize his regime and demonstrate its legality by pursuing reformist policies; and after October 1913, when he dropped all attempts to rule within a legal framework and began murdering political opponents while battling revolutionary forces that had united in opposition to his regime.
+There are few biographies of Huerta, but one strongly asserts that Huerta should not be labeled simply as a counter-revolutionary, arguing that his regime consisted of two distinct periods.
+From the coup in February 1913 up to October 1913, he attempted to legitimize his regime and demonstrate its legality by pursuing reformist policies.
+After October 1913, he dropped all attempts to rule within a legal framework and began murdering political opponents while battling revolutionary forces that had united in opposition to his regime.